Cargo Theft Losses Total $12 Billion Annually

-Annual cargo theft losses in the United States total $12 billion, with thieves targeting specific commodities, such as pharmaceuticals and high tech products.
-Alarmingly, national crime statistics show steady growth in armed robberies of truck shipments.
+Annual cargo theft losses in the United States total $12 billion, with thieves targeting specific commodities such as pharmaceuticals and high-tech products.
+National crime statistics also show steady growth in armed robberies of truck shipments.

-Losses just from the high tech industry amount to $5 billion a year, according to agents from the Federal Bureau of Investigation (FBI), who provided an update on cargo theft trends November 13 during the TMW Systems Inc annual user group meeting in Cleveland, Ohio.
-Sixty percent of the thefts of high-tech shipments occur in transit.
+Losses from the high-tech industry amount to $5 billion a year, according to Federal Bureau of Investigation (FBI) agents who outlined cargo theft trends during the TMW Systems Inc annual user group meeting in Cleveland OH recently.
+Sixty percent of thefts of high-tech shipments occur in transit.

-Bulk cargoes, such as gasoline, are not being targeted at this time.
-However, Shoaff made it clear that the FBI remains very concerned that hazardous materials could be a terrorist target.
-“If anything suspicious occurs with a hazardous cargo, we want you to report it immediately.
-This is something we want to jump on as fast as possible.”
+Bulk cargoes such as gasoline are not being targeted now.
+However, Shoaff said the FBI remains very concerned that hazardous materials could be a terrorist target.

 Shoaff said the trucking industry can help fight cargo theft by improving security and by reporting incidents as soon as they are detected.
 “We need immediate reports of thefts from the trucking industry,” he said.
 “We need serial numbers or lot numbers off the cargo to help in recovery.
 Once we learn of a theft, we try to alert the enforcement community right away.”

 To fight cargo theft, the FBI has 86 agents assigned to task forces.
 The bureau relies strongly on outside help from local and state law enforcement agencies.